-The Family group included several leaders who had strong influence and informal power, who could be utilized to help organize and promote more parent-based programming, particularly as many participants stated they were unaware of many of the programs being offered in the library.
+The Family group included several leaders who had strong influence and informal power, who could be utilized to help organize and promote more parent- Ladies of Mahjongg Club enjoy a game at Pueblo West based programming, particularly as many participants Library.

+stated they were unaware of many of the programs being offered in the library.
 The groups also suggested that programs for all age ranges be offered simultaneously, so the entire family could be engaged in library activities at the same time.

 Additionally, the Readers groups made recommendations in regards to providing both online and physical space for Book Club meetings and announcements.
 For example, they recommended both an online and a physical board where Book Clubs could make announcements.

 The group also suggested that the library continue to provide a physical space for the groups to meet.
-They also requested that multiple copies of popular material be available so that all Book Club members could fulfill their reading list through the library.
+They also requested that multiple copies of popular material be available so that all Book Club members could fulfil their reading list through the library.